 COPY MACHINE: Students have access to a copy machine located in the in the Frances Harvey Green Library on North Campus and in Sykes Student Union.
+There is no copy machine at the Philadelphia site for students to use at this time.
 Officers of the Social Work student organizations are supplied a code to use the administrative copy machine for club/organization business only.